fcgrolleau/Dynamic-RRT/README.md

 `plot_results.R` plots the results of the simulations and reproduce Figure 4 from the paper

+- The **Shiny** folder includes the code producing our dynamic decision support system.
+It contains the following files.

 ### Dynamic decision support system
 Available at <a href="http://dynamic-rrt.eu/">http://dynamic-rrt.eu/</a>
 The code for this webapp is available in the **Shiny** folder.

 ### References
 Grolleau F, Petit F, Gaudry S, Diard E, Quenot JP, Dreyfuss D, Tran VT, and Porcher R.
 <a href="https://medRxiv.org/">*medRxiv*</a>.
 2023.